tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 2. Click the checkbox and click the ‘Confirm’ button to install the app.

 ![](/assets/BigCommerce/Imagen2.png)

-## How to use this extension
 3. The app interface appears as follows:

-App Interface Screen:
 ![](/assets/BigCommerce/Imagen3.png)